Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 shipyard.cmd
 ```

-If you installed manually (i.e., did not use the installer scripts), then
+If you installed manually (i.e., took the non-recommended installation path
-you will need to invoke the Python interpreter and pass the script as an
+and did not use the installer scripts), then you will need to invoke the
-argument.
+Python interpreter and pass the script as an argument.
 For example:
 ```
 python3 shipyard.py
 ```